Enter an email address below to share the provider's page with someone you know.

 *To view Dr. Kleins media appearances, click on the three lines near the top right of the YouTube player.

-Dr. Klein sees children with any eye concerns from infancy through 18 years old.
+As a pediatric eye doctor, Dr. Klein sees children with any eye concerns from infancy through 18 years old.
 She also sees adults with strabismus, or misalignment of the eyes.
 Some of the most common conditions she sees are:

 Failed vision screens: Children may fail vision screenings performed by pediatricians or schools for any number of reasons.
 If your child fails a vision screen, it is of the utmost importance to see an eye care professional to make sure there are no vision-threatening concerns.